affilirator/thekitchen-pot/src/content/blog/how-to-cook-rice-in-a-rice-cooker.md

 Rice cooker is undoubtedly a must-have appliance.
 However, it will be useless to have it if you do not know the basics of using it.

-If you're planning to buy one, I implore you to read this comprehensive guide on cooking rice in a rice cooker.
+If you’re planning to buy one, I implore you to read this comprehensive guide on cooking rice in a rice cooker.
 It will help you to reap optimal benefits from the appliance.

-## How to Cook Rice in a Rice Cooker - FAQS
+## How to Cook Rice in a Rice Cooker – FAQS

-### What is the ratio of rice to water in a rice cooker?
+1.  ### What is the ratio of rice to water in a rice cooker?

     1:1 is ideal for many rice types, primarily Basmati and Jasmine.
-However, it depends on the type of rice you're cooking and the moisture level you desire on your cooked rice.
+However, it depends on the type of rice you’re cooking and the moisture level you desire on your cooked rice.
 If you are brown rice, you will need 2 cups of water for every brown rice cup.
 If you want moist and fluffy rice, you will need 1 ½ to 1 ¾ cups of water per rice cup.

-### How do I cook 2 cups of rice in a rice cooker?
+2.  ### How do I cook 2 cups of rice in a rice cooker?

-Rinse the rice and add it to the cooker's pot.
+    Rinse the rice and add it to the cooker’s pot.
 Add approximately 3 cups and let it cook until it is ready.
 The cooker will automatically turn off when the cooking is complete.

-### Must I rinse my rice when cooking?
+3.  ### Must I rinse my rice when cooking?

     Rinsing the rice is optional.
 It depends on your preferences.
-However, it is essential to rinse if you're not sure of the source.
+However, it is essential to rinse if you’re not sure of the source.
 This way, you will remove contaminants and herbicides, thus ensuring that your rice meal is healthy.